The Vines (band): Highly Evolved (2001–2003)

+Winning Days (2004–2005)

-In May 2003, the band went into a studio in Woodstock, New York with Rob Schnapf again on production.
+In May 2003, the band went into a studio in Woodstock, New York, with Rob Schnapf again on production.
 While Craig Nicholls had talked of having a highly produced album, he told the Australian edition of Rolling Stone in March 2004 that they decided to stick to a less-is-more philosophy.
 "I wanted it to be – in my head – something grand, with big ideas and that vision sort of thing.
 But at the same time, that doesn't mean that something can't be special if it's just simple.
 Because I think that the songs are the main thing".

-2004–2005: Winning Days

 Their second album, Winning Days, was released on 29 March 2004 and rose to number 23 in the US.
 "Ride" and "Winning Days" were released as singles in Australia (where they did not chart) and the UK.

-2006–2007: Vision Valley
+Vision Valley (2006–2007)

 In mid-2005, the group announced they were working on their third album, with producer Wayne Connolly.
 Andy Kent of fellow Australian band You Am I filled in on bass playing duties.
 In November of that year, the band's management announced they had finished recording all the songs that would appear on the album.

 "Don't Listen to the Radio" was released as the album's first single, and was made available for digital download on 7 March on iTunes.
 The song was used on the soundtrack for the video game FlatOut 2.
 "Gross Out" was made available for digital download on 18 March, and was the first song leaked from the album.
 Vision Valley was released on 1 April 2006 in Australia, 3 April in Europe, and 4 April in the United States.

 Vision Valley consisted of short, immediate songs; the album running little over 30 minutes in length.
 "Anysound" was the second official single from the album, and an animated music video was released exclusively through YouTube.
 The song was included as a track heard on the in-game radio in the 2007 LucasArts published Thrillville: Off The Rails.
 "Dope Train" was released as a third single, with a music video composed of live footage of the band from Big Day Out in 2007.

 On 19 July 2006, the Vines played a gig at the Annandale Hotel under the name "Joe Dirt", with a new bassist, Brad Heald, after Patrick Matthews departed the group.
 Matthews had left in response to an outburst Nicholls had while the group played a promotional show for Triple M radio.